 Probate is a court-supervised legal process that may be required after someone dies.
 Probate gives someone, usually the surviving spouse or other close family member, authority to gather the deceased person's assets, pay debts and taxes, and eventually transfer assets to the people who inherit them.

-Probate in Washington typically takes six months to a year, depending on some choices the executor makes (discussed below).
-It can take much longer there is a court fight over the will (which is rare) or unusual assets or debts that complicate matters.
+Probate in Washington typically takes six months to a year.
+It can take much longer if there is a court fight over the will (which is rare) or unusual assets or debts that complicate matters.
 Unless there is a dispute, it's mainly a matter of filing paperwork.

 If the total value of the probate estate (the assets that can't be transferred to inheritors in another way) is small enough, probate won't be necessary.
 Currently, Washington allows estates worth up to $100,000 to avoid probate.
 Inheritors can claim the assets with a simple sworn statement (affidavit).

 For more on this, see Probate Shortcuts in Washington.

 If probate is necessary, the person named in the will to serve as executor goes to the superior court in the county where the deceased person lived and starts the process.
 The prospective executor files the will, if any, with a document called a Petition for Probate, which contains a request to be formally appointed as executor.
 The current filing fee is $240.
 (Wash.
 Rev. Code Ann. § 36.18.020.)

 If there is no will, or the person named in the will isn't available or willing to serve, the probate court will appoint an "administrator."
 The surviving spouse or registered domestic partner, if any, has first priority to be appointed as administrator.
 This person does the same job as an executor.
 Both administrators and executors can also be more generally called the estate's "personal representative."